 - Look for any reproduction ‘dots’.
 Sometimes when prints are created, there are visible marks on the artworks of the printing process, such as the dots on the oleograph below.
 Oil paintings do not have such markings as they have been created on canvas, rather than having been systematically printed.

 - Look for any signs of past restoration – particularly on the reverse.
 If there are patches on the back of the canvas this may be from past tear repairs and would indicate it’s an oil painting.
 Look also for any conservation studio stamps on the stretcher bars or the back of the canvas.
-As conservators are unable to restore oleographs, if it has spent time in a studio, it would suggest it has undergone a previous campaign of restoration
+As conservators are unable to restore oleographs, if it has spent time in a studio, it would suggest it has undergone a previous campaign of restoration.

 - Look for any signs of provenance.
 If there are auction houses or gallery stamps on the reverse of the painting, this would indicate that it may have been professionally appraised and therefore marked as an oil painting.

-- Have it professionally assessed.
+- Get it professionally assessed.
 If you are still unsure whether you have an oil painting or oleograph, you can always get in touch with a conservator and send photographs initially.
 The conservator can take a look for you and provide advice.
 Alternatively, it can also be collected for assessment where cleaning and varnish removal tests would also be carried out to see if it makes a difference.